+The only way to know if the video met your goals is to know what YouTube Analytics to measure.
 100 hours of video are uploaded to YouTube every minute.
 That’s 144,000 hours and 1 billion users to compete for attention every day.
 A video is not a success by virtue of existing on YouTube; it’s a success if it meets your goals.
-The only way to know if the video met your goals is to know what metrics to measure.

 The first step is to decide on a clear purpose and strategy for your video during Pre-Production.
 Maybe you’re trying to increase social media engagement or track customer behavior.
 Once you know the goal of your video, you can track user activity through YouTube Analytics.